 Eligible program administrator applicants are not-for-profit corporations and municipalities.
 All areas of the State are eligible.

-To be eligible for assistance, homeowners must be 60 years of age or older and have a household income that does not exceed 80 percent of the area median income.
+To be eligible for assistance, homeowners must be 60 years of age or older and have a household income that does not exceed 80 percent (120 percent for 2015 program year) of the area median income.